Getting started

 Deploying the app

 Now that you've implemented a basic API and tested that it works, you can deploy it to one or more cloud platforms.
-Applications built with Nitric can be automatically deployed and run on multiple cloud providers without any code changes.
+Applications built with Nitric can be automatically deployed and run to different cloud providers without any code changes, thanks to Nitric Provider Plugins.

-The first step is to set up your credentials for the cloud provider.
+The first step is to configure your credentials for the cloud provider and any prerequisites for the provider plugin you want to use:

-You'll then need to create a stack that represents your project and a deployment target.
+You'll then need to create a stack file, which represents a deployment target for your application.

-Now you can deploy your dev stack with the up command.
+Now you can build your application and deploy the stack with the up command.

 nitric up